 - Once done, double-click on this reg file, and it will add the extension under “new.”

 Once you have added the needed file types, it should look like the image below.

-Much has changed post-Windows 10 Anniversary Update, and File Explorer has got more features that integrate with rest of the operating system, bringing it close to mobile like experience, and it fit wells with this generation of users.
+Much has changed post-Windows 10 Anniversary Update, and File Explorer has got more features that integrate with the rest of the operating system, bringing it close to mobile-like experience, and it fit wells with this generation of users.

-If you have any tip which you think is worth noting, sound off in comments!
+If you have any tip which you think is worth noting, sound off in the comments!